-In 1776 it was the Kings and royalty were impeding happiness of the common person.
+In 1776 it was the Kings and royalty who were impeding the happiness of the common person.
 They followed mercantilist economic politics and laws that were partial towards and supported the upper class.
 In today’s world, it is the expansion of government under the guise of a greater common good.
-However, based on the experience of communism or societies that take the socialist route in contrast to a free market route we know government’s expansion brings society to a lower social optimum.
+However, based on the experience of communism or societies that take the socialist route in contrast to a free market route we know the government’s expansion brings society to a lower social optimum.

 Government analysts look at the cost/benefit analysis – Smith looked at overall happiness